MichaelBieri/michaelbieri.github.io/aboutme.md

 ---

 ### 🌴Leisure time
-Alongside my tech pursuits, I also enjoy topics about💡energy and 🌱environment, I play 🎺 and I like to do sports 🧭 🚲
+Alongside my tech pursuits, I also enjoy topics about💡energy and 🌱environment, I play 🎺 and I like to do sports 🧭 🚲.
+🔭 I’m currently working on a flutter mobile APP and projects in the world of AI.